mahendra-cs/ecom-pulse/README.md

 ### Running Jenkins

 You can start a pre-configured Jenkins instance using the `azure-deploy.sh` script, or by running Jenkins in Docker and pointing it to the `jenkins.yaml` file.

-## Deployment to AWS EC2 using Cloud-Init

-For automated deployment to an AWS EC2 instance, you can leverage Cloud-Init with the provided `cloud-init-deploy.sh` script.
-This script automates the installation of Docker and Docker Compose, clones the repository, and starts the services.

-**How to use `cloud-init-deploy.sh`:**

-1.  **Launch an EC2 Instance:**
-    *   Choose an **Amazon Linux 2 AMI**.
-    *   In the "Configure Instance Details" step, expand "Advanced Details".
-    *   Paste the entire content of `cloud-init-deploy.sh` into the "User data" text area.
-2.  **Configure Security Group:**
-    *   Ensure your EC2 instance's security group allows inbound traffic on the required ports.

 ## Deployment to Azure using cloud-init